DWFlanagan/ntrh/11-tute_speak.md

 **Self Screw**

 n.
 (RPI) A particular mutation of RPI's regular curriculum in which students are given the responsibility of administering the Tute Screw to themselves.
-Sometimes called \`\`Self Abuse.''
+Sometimes called "Self Abuse."

 **Sibyl**